jackkoat/solclock/solclock/DESIGN_SYSTEM.md

 7. **src/components/NetworkPulseChart.tsx** - Line chart visualization

 ### Preview
-- **PREVIEW_SOLSCAN.html** - Standalone HTML preview with new design
+- **PREVIEW.html** - Standalone HTML preview with professional design

 ---

 ## 🚀 How to Use

 ### View the Preview
-Open `/workspace/solclock/PREVIEW_SOLSCAN.html` in a browser to see the new design in action.
+Open `/workspace/solclock/PREVIEW.html` in a browser to see the design in action.

 ### Apply to Your App
 The frontend React components have been updated.
 To see the changes: